~ 5 MIN READ

 When creating the plan, ensuring alignment between departments and the overall strategy is critical.
 Each department should support the overall strategy, and departmental plans that tie departmental efforts to organizational strategic goals can make this alignment clear.

 Different budgeting processes make linking budget to long-term goals easy.
 Any of the below approaches to budgeting can link to your strategic plan.
 One size does not have to fit all; however, some are more comfortable fits depending on your organization.

 Different budgeting processes make it easy to link your budget to your long-term goals.

 Priority-based budgeting (PBB) involves linking budget priorities to your strategic plan goals.
 PBB is driven by the idea that the initiatives and programs that support an organization’s priorities are those that should be funded by the budget.
 This data driven approach ensures that all funding dollars help the organization work toward its high-level goals and that program budgets are allocated based on true priorities.

 The great thing is that if you have done a good job communicating your strategy, and if you have a living strategic plan, your organization should already understand these goals, and thus priority-based budgeting is a natural outcome.

 If you are using zero-based budgeting (ZBB), you take a similar approach—building your budget from the ground up based on the priorities.
-However, with zero-based budgeting, you don’t build off of last year’s budget; you start from zero, and then build from what you need.
+However, with zero-based budgets, you don’t build off of last year’s budget; you start from zero, and then build from what you need.
 This might be a great approach for the current environment.
 (Curious why I think so?)

 Budgeting for outcomes